 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

-To learn more about Austria's top attractions, keep reading on down the page.
-You'll find information on great cities and tourist sites, all easily accessible when you rent a car in Austria from Sixt.
+Great cities and tourist sites are all easily accessible when you rent a car in Austria from Sixt.
 You can securely book online and customize your rental car with our affordable extras.
 From beautiful architecture to breathtaking mountain peaks, Austria has a wealth of sights and experiences to enjoy.

 Choosing car rental in Austria with Sixt means accessing an up-to-date, leading brand fleet that features a range of car categories to suit all kinds of travel.
 Our extended fleet includes quality sports and luxury car rentals from world-class manufacturers like BMW, Jaguar, and Audi at affordable rates.
 Once you select your rental vehicle you can easily include any add-ons you require.
 Snow chains and magnetic ski racks are ideal if you're heading for the piste, while a GPS can make it easier to find those secluded spots.
 If you're planning a road trip or extended vacation, we also offer long-term car rentals in Austria.

 The driver and renter must present their identity card or passport along with their driver's license when collecting the vehicle.
 A standard US license is acceptable to drive in Austria if you have been in the EU for less than six months.
 If your license uses non-Latin characters, such as Russian, Arabic or Chinese, you will need an International Driver's Permit (IDP).